esjoal/GEE_GPR_mapping_vegetation/README.md

 # Gaussian processes retrieval of crop traits in Google Earth Engine based on Sentinel-2 top-of-atmosphere data
-# (Under construction)
+## (Under construction)

 Author: José Estévez
 Code: Matías Salinero-Delgado
+\
+\

-This is a guideline of... , explained in Estévez et al., 2022
+This is a guideline of running a GPR model for mapping vegetation variables on Google Earth Engine (GEE), as explained in Estévez et al., 2022.

-Please click the link below to get access to the GEE repository to run the GPR models.
+Please click the link below to get access to the GEE repository to run the GPR models **(pending to add the link)**.

-(If you are not a GEE user and interested in the apps, please visit: Earth Engine Apps *(pending for update)* )
+(If you are not a GEE user and interested in the apps, please visit: Earth Engine Apps **(pending for update)** )

-Please cite the code as: *(pending for update the paper reference)*.
+Please cite the code as: **(pending for update the paper reference)**.
 Please email me at jose.a.estevez@uv.es for any further information.